Scubber/macOS-Dotfiles/README.md

 ### To Do

 - Backup/replace existing shell profiles
+- Option to setup a static IP
+- Interactive selection of specific or all scripts
 - Automate iTerm2 theme as described in [here](https://github.com/mbadolato/iTerm2-Color-Schemes/issues/140)
-- Interactive selection of specific or all scripts

 ### Credit